What’s Your Story?

 Shared Risk

 At Touchstone Advisors we can discuss Rollover Equity as an option when structuring the transaction.
-We work closely with our client’s deal team professionals including accountant, attorney and wealth advisor to achieve the best outcome for our client. contact us to start the conversation.
+We work closely with our client’s deal team professionals including accountant, attorney and wealth advisor to achieve the best outcome for our client.
+Contact us to start the conversation.

 Steven Pappas, M&A MI